 Testing and notification requirements

-There is a requirement to submit a Certificate of Electrical Compliance (CEC) to the Electrical Safety Inspection Service, TechSafe Australia, within three days of energising an electrical installation.
+There is a requirement to submit a Certificate of Electrical Compliance (CEC) to the Electrical Safety Inspection Service, TechSafe Australia, within 3 days of energising an electrical installation.

-If you are asked to perform a "direct connection" of a prefabricated structure to an electricity source, you need to follow one of the processes below.
-This is to ensure that the installation you are connecting is safe, compliant and that you comply with your electrical work notification requirements.
+If you are asked to perform a “direct connection” of a prefabricated structure to an electricity source, you need to follow one of the processes below.
+This is to ensure that the installation that you are connecting is safe and compliant, and that you comply with your electrical work notification requirements.

 Option 1 (CEC provided with the structure)

-This option applies where you are able to obtain a CEC signed by a Tasmanian licensed electrician for the electrical work within the structure you intend to connect directly.
+This option applies where you are able to obtain a CEC signed by a Tasmanian licensed electrician for the electrical work within the structure which you are intending to directly connect.